Capital market imperfections: Consequences of imperfections in credit markets

-Imperfections in international capital markets
+Imperfections in international credit markets

 Enforcement of the contract is particularly difficult in an international set up.
 It is hard for a creditor to impose sanctions to a country that defaults.
-Hence, it is a much deeper problem considering the consequences of imperfections in international capital markets.
+Hence, it is a much deeper problem considering the consequences of imperfections in international credit markets.
 It may highly reduce the country's ability to extract financial resources on international basis. the most fundamental reason is the sovereign risk that causes from the lack of a supranational legal authority, capable of enforcing contracts across borders.
-The main results of imperfect international capital markets are similar to domestic ones: risk and insufficient level of investment.
+The main results of imperfect international credit markets are similar to domestic ones: risk and insufficient level of investment.
 Since the inefficiency of the economy in terms of investment is also related to the economic growth of the country, the consequences on investment and economic growth are more severe and affects the economies of the countries (especially developing countries) in macro level.